American Academy of Pediatrics (AAP) states:

 - Use positive reinforcement to increase the behavior you want from your child.
 Catch them being good and praise them.

 - If you feel discipline is needed, do not spank or use other physical punishments.
 Try a time out for young children.
-For older children try taking away favorite privileges such as sports activities or playing with friends for a fair time.
+For older children try taking away their favorite privileges.

 Talk with your child’s provider if you have questions about discipline.